Naturalist Corner: by Tim SattelmeierNovember 2, 2011

 In Echo Park, the free flow of the Yampa still has the potential to move the channel.
 Female Fremont Cottonwood trees cast their cotton to the wind according to timing that matches the natural high water flows of the rivers.
 The timing is such that the cotton falls just after the natural peak flow but only in exceptional flood years does the channel move enough that those newly planted seeds are protected from the high flows of subsequent years.
-After the peak a successfully planted seedling rapidly drives a tap root down to follow the receding river flows.
-The conditions are so unique that cottonwoods often end up growing in age cohorts that are traceable to individual floods.
+After the peak, a successfully planted seedling rapidly drives a tap root down to follow the receding river flows.
+Conditions here are so unique that cottonwoods often end up growing in age cohorts that are traceable to individual floods.

-The photo shows bank erosion undermining a mature tree as the channel is finally shifting back to the place where it helped plant the tree.
+This photo shows bank erosion undermining a mature tree as the channel is finally shifting back to the place where it helped plant the tree.